christiandudel/dtms/README.md

 In this example, 1,260 transitions were dropped because they end in a missing value.
-No observations were dropped because the states are not covered by the state space, no observations are dropped because they are out of the time range specified with the ‘dtms’ object, and no observations were dropped because they start in an absorbing state.
+No observations were dropped because the states are not covered by the state space; no observations are dropped because they are out of the time range specified with the ‘dtms’ object; and no observations were dropped because they start in an absorbing state.

 A brief overview of the data is provided when using the function